-Paris Greeters (www.parisgreeters.fr) arranges free tours for 1 to 6 people with local volunteers.
-There’s no catalogue of specific tours; your walk is pretty much up to the greeter, who will choose a neighborhood.
-You register online and request a specific day and language, you’ll then be contacted with the details of your tour.
+Paris Greeters (https://greeters.paris/) arranges free tours for one to six people with local volunteers.
+There’s no catalog of specific tours; your walk is pretty much up to the greeter, who will choose a neighborhood.
+You register online and request a specific day and language; you’ll then be contacted with the details of your tour.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.